Rupeshky/table-synthesizer/README.md

 2. ### "gan_synthetic_data_generation.py":
 -  This script uses a Generative Adversarial Network (GAN) to generate synthetic data that closely resembles your original dataset.

+## How to Use:

-#### i.
-Install Dependencies:
+1. ### Install Dependencies:
-Make sure you have Python installed on your computer.
-You'll also need to install a few Python packages.
+- Make sure you have Python installed on your computer.
+You'll also need to install a few Python packages for each method.
 Don't worry, it's easy!
-Just open your command prompt or terminal and type:

-pip install pandas numpy scikit-learn tensorflow
+Just open your command prompt or terminal and type: pip install pandas numpy scikit-learn tensorflow ctgan

-#### ii.
-Get Started:
-- Clone this repository to your computer.
+2. ### Get Started with VAE:
-- Put your dataset in CSV format in the same folder as the Python script.
+- Put your dataset in CSV format in the same folder as the Python script vae_synthetic_data_generation.py.
-- Open the script vae_synthetic_data_generation.py and replace 'adult.csv' with the name of your dataset.
+- Open the script and follow the instructions provided in the comments to customize it for your dataset.
 - Run the script by double-clicking on it or typing python vae_synthetic_data_generation.py in your command prompt or terminal.

-#### What Happens Next:
-- The script will train the VAE model on your data.
-- Once training is done, it will generate synthetic data.
-- The synthetic data will be saved in a file named synthetic_data.csv.

-### Why Use This:

-- Need more data for your project?
-Generate synthetic data easily!
-- Want to protect sensitive information in your dataset?
-Use synthetic data instead!
-- Curious about machine learning?
-This project is a great way to get started!
+3. ### Get Started with GAN:
+- Put your dataset in CSV format in the same folder as the Python script gan_synthetic_data_generation.py.
+- Open the script and follow the instructions provided in the comments to customize it for your dataset.
+- Run the script by double-clicking on it or typing python gan_synthetic_data_generation.py in your command prompt or terminal.